K. P. Saxena: Biography

+He hailed from Lucknow.
+He completed his BSc and MSc in Botany from University of Lucknow.

 His eyes and brows asked as well as answered questions as the mouth was often engaged in chewing the succulent 'paan ki gilauri'.
 A conversation with him could begin only when the taste buds were done with soaking the flavours wrapped in the 'beeda'.
 The sentences often began with 'amaa miyan aap bhi kamaal hain'.
 The phrase was followed by a qissa (anecdote) that unfolded with several rounds of bone tickling and ended with a social message that compelled introspection.

 Consider the satirical piece 'Bank Locker' which begins with 'aapki kasam sahibon, ek hamare pas bhi hai ... bank locker' – a style so Lakhnavi.
 "Laakar (as locker is written in Hindi) samajhte hain na..."
 KP asks in his distinct style.
 "Jis mein laa, laa kar rakha jaye..." he reveals even as the mind races to find a suitable answer.
 As the 'qissagoyi' (narration) proceeds, KP's pennilessness comes to the fore.

 And as always, Mirza is witness to his plight in the typical sentence, "mere dost Mirza mere dard se waqif the.."
 The high point comes when he launches a humorous attack on corrupt officials stating, "afsaron ke laakar khole gaye to karoro rupyon ka desh prem baramad hua.."
 It ends with the message that the empty locker of honesty should not be spoiled with offerings of bribery.

 "His art of story telling was an embodiment of Lucknow's Ganga-Jamuni tehzib," says Sarvesh Asthana, city- based satirist.
 "He generously used terms like 'amaa miyan' (hey you), barkhurdar (son), baat ka chalan (due course of conversation), fasad ki jad (root of trouble), tabiyat hui ki (I felt like) any Lucknowite would relate with to weave his stories that wittily attacked cultural decay and social insensitivity," adds Asthana.